Jake Tonges: College career

-Tonges was a member of the California Golden Bears for five seasons, redshirting his true freshman year.
+At the University of California, Berkeley, Tonges was a member of the California Golden Bears for five seasons, redshirting his true freshman year.
 As a redshirt senior, he caught 22 passes for 278 yards and two touchdowns.
 Tonges finished his collegiate career with 47 receptions for 620 yards and four touchdowns.

 Professional career

+Chicago Bears

 Tonges signed with the Chicago Bears as an undrafted free agent on April 30, 2022.
 He made the Bears' initial 53-man roster out of training camp.
-He was waived on November 10, 2022, and re-signed to the practice squad.
-He signed a reserve/future contract on January 9, 2023.
+He was waived on November 10, and re-signed to the practice squad.
+Tonges signed a reserve/future contract with Chicago on January 9, 2023.

+Tonges was waived on August 8, 2023, and placed on injured reserve.
+He was released on August 17.

+San Francisco 49ers

+On September 27, 2023, Tonges signed with the San Francisco 49ers' practice squad.
+He signed a reserve/future contract with San Francisco on February 13, 2024.

+On April 17, 2025, Tonges re-signed with the 49ers.
+On September 7, Tonges recorded his first career reception and his first career touchdown, which turned out to be the game winner, in a 17–13 road victory over the Seattle Seahawks.